tcjverburg/endProjectMinor/PROCESSBOOK.md

 In this weekend I did not really work a lot on the application, seeing as I was quite ahead of schedule compared to several classmates.
 Still, I did think a lot about how to structure my Firebase Database to write and read the new data.

 ##Monday 23-01
 Today I really struggled with the Firebase database with how I wanted to save all the data, seeing as I wanted to have as little as possible that there was the same data in different places in my database.
-Furthermore, the async tasks of the Firebase datasnapshots are giving me a hard time.
+Furthermore, the async tasks of the Firebase datasnapshots are difficult to implement

 ##Tuesday 24-01
 Seeing as I was ill today, I did not do anything significant to the application.